sppunderreview/PSSO/DeepBinDiff/README.md

 # README
-This README come from DeepBinDiff official repository: https://github.com/yueduan/DeepBinDiff
+This README is an adaptation from DeepBinDiff official repository README: https://github.com/yueduan/DeepBinDiff

 # DeepBinDiff

-This is the official repository for DeepBinDiff, which is a fine-grained binary diffing tool for x86 binaries.
-We will actively update it.
+DeepBinDiff is a fine-grained binary diffing tool for x86 binaries.

 ### Paper
-Please consider citing our paper.
+Please consider citing their paper.

 Yue Duan, Xuezixiang Li, Jinghan Wang, and Heng Yin, "DeepBinDiff: Learning Program-Wide Code Representations for Binary Diffing", NDSS'2020

-### Requirements:

-* tensorflow (2.0 > tensorflow version >= 1.14.0)
-* gensim
-* angr
-* networkx
-* lapjv

 ### Run the tool